Introduction

 May we all help create happy holidays for all!

-Read my new article in the NorthBay biz magazine: Seeking Fulfillment
+Read my new article in NorthBay biz magazine: Seeking Fulfillment

 With wine store shelf space very limited, wineries would like to reach customers directly, However, they're often stopped by complex and restrictive state shipping laws.
 Coming to the rescue are third-party wine shippers who navigate the shipping lanes behind the scenes, often in creative ways, thus giving wineries access to more sales.